-RELIGION 334-0 Jewish Ethics Survey of arguments and interpretations of ethics and morality from rabbinic, medieval, and contemporary sources in Jewish texts and history.
 RELIGION 339-0 Topics in Judaism Content varies.
 May be repeated for credit with change of topic.

 Theory and Comparative Studies Courses RELIGION 370-0 Religion and Mythology of the Ancient

 Near East Myths, religious ideologies, and cultic practices of Sumer, Babylonia, Assyria, and Canaan, including Phoenicia; relation to ancient Greece and Israel, women, and literature.